EA4MP/EA4MP/README.md

     Before you try to fine_tuning the BERT model, you need to download the pre_trained BERT model from [huggingface](https://huggingface.co/google-bert).
 You can choose the BERT_base or BERT_large.
 It's worth noting that fine-tuning the BERT_large model took much longer (over 8 hours of running on a V100, 32GB GPU).

-2. **Metadata Feature Extraction and ML Model Training**
+2. **Metadata Feature Extraction and ML Model Training** In the `ML-MODEL` folder, we provide methods for extracting metadata feature vectors and training scripts for four major machine learning models.
+You can follow the provided code, fill in the corresponding file paths, and then execute the following scripts:

+    ```sh
+    python feature_ex.py
+    cd train
+    python train_DT_classifier.py
+    python train_RF_classifier.py
+    python train_NB_classifier.py
+    python train_svm_classifier.py
+    ```

 3. **Model Ensembling**